Dorothy Dandridge was a trailblazer.

 To my knowledge, there are no video recordings of Dorothy’s actual nightclub act.
-But this (unfortunately unsynchronized) clip from Remains to Be Seen (1953), a film in which Dorothy was featured with a musical number, most certainly gives us a taste of what it must have been like to watch and hear Dottie perform live.
+But this (unfortunately unsynchronized) clip from Remains to Be Seen (1953), a film in which Dorothy was featured with a musical number, offers a taste of what it was like to watch and hear Dottie perform live.

-(Note the quick glimpse we get of June Allyson, one of the stars of the film, at the end of this clip.)
+(Note the quick glimpse of June Allyson, one of the stars of the film, at the end of this clip.)

 Dorothy never enjoyed singing in “the saloons,” as she called the nightclubs she performed in before, during, and after her film career.
 No matter how well a show went, Dorothy never could shake the nerves, anxieties, and insecurities that plagued her before and after every performance.
 But the confidence she radiated on stage hid these insecurites.
 If a Hollywood career as dramatic film actress hadn’t been her ultimate goal, there’s no doubt that Dorothy Dandridge would still be remembered today for her stunning act and unique singing on the nightclub circuit.

 Have you heard of the Nicholas Brothers?

 It’s time for a quick tangent about this dynamic dancing duo.